 5. Library services in other locations

 People want to use the library services from other locations as well, be it from a school, a bookmobile, a park, a beach or another library, the proximity of a library service can be also a reminder for the public of the library’s existence.
+Also, they want libraries to be located in places where people can combine the library service with other activities such as shopping or other leisure activities.
 An interesting way the libraries get much closer to the users is the “Little Free Libraries” projects that have attracted some attention in the past years.
 These are bird house-type containers that are filled with books and placed in city parks or other key places in the city.
 The concept is simple: Take a book, leave a book.

 Recently, Aurora Public Library in Canada has announced that they will create seven new “Little Free Libraries” that will be placed in Aurora parks this summer.
 According to Megan Ellis (Aurora Public Library outreach and programming coordinator), the main objective is to make sure that “even though people might not be able to physically get to a library, they have access to reading materials”.